neandrake/spirc/README.md

 The client's socket reading, as well as the target's `pipe` method use `TokenReader` object.
 This is a simple object that emits `token` events with data based on a given delimiter.
 The default delimiter is the newline character.

 ####Targets
-`Target` defines several convenience methods
+__Target__ defines several convenience methods
 - `say` - sends a PRIVMSG command to the target.
 - `onSaid` - register a listener for PRIVMSG messages directed at this target.
 - `onInbound` - register a listener for all inbound messages directed at this target.
 - `pipe` - pipe data from a stream to the target via PRIVMSG commands.
 - IRC Message Events - targets will emit events for IRC messages directed at them.
-The event name is the IRC command prefixed by a colon - ex: a PRIVMSG handler can be registered with `.on(':PRIVMSG', callback)`
+These events will contain the inbound message as the only parameter.
+The event name is the IRC command prefixed by a colon - ex: `.on(':PRIVMSG', cb)`

-`Channel` also contains these convenience methods
+__Channel__ is a Target and also contains these convenience methods
 - `join` - join the channel
-- `part` - leave the channel
+- `part` - leave the channel, can provide leaving message.

-`Host` also contains these convenience methods
+__Host__ is a Target and also contains these convenience methods
-- `quit` - disconnect from the irc server
+- `quit` - disconnect from the irc server, can provide leaving message.
 - `onPing` - convenience for registering a listener whena PING message is received

 ####Events